jupyterhub/jupyterhub/docs/source/reference/templates.md

 {% extends "page.html" %}
 ```

-This works if you are trying to extend the default template for the same
+This works, unless you are trying to extend the default template for the same
 file name.
 Starting in version 0.9, you may refer to the base file with a
 `templates/` prefix.
 Thus, if you are writing a custom `page.html`, start the
 file with this block: